 In order to understand Bible prophecy, it is important to know some key facts about Bible prophecy interpretation.
-God speaks through dreams and visions, which we find many times throughout the Bible.
+God spoke to the Biblical prophets through dreams and visions.
 Most dreams and visions contain symbolism, and the Bible actually tells us how to interpret symbolism.

 In Genesis, Jacob had a prophetic dream of speckled and spotted goats that foretold his future income.
 Joseph had two dreams, one of sheaves of wheat bowing to him, and one of the sun and moon and eleven stars bowing to him.
 Then later while in prison, the Pharaoh’s wine steward and chief baker each had a dream which Joseph interpreted, which was followed by Pharaoh having a dream which Joseph also interpreted.
 Later the king of Babylon had a dream which Daniel interpreted, and Daniel himself had prophetic dreams he called “night visions.”

-A symbol is an object standing for or representing something else; an emblem, a letter, figure, or character.
+Even in our normal lives we use symbols with deeper meaning.
+A symbol is an object that stands for or represents something else; an emblem, a letter, figure, or character.
 For example, a flag is the emblem of a nation and represents certain things that the nation stands for or believes.
 Funk and Wagnell’s Ency. says:

 The bases of symbolism is a physical connection, an association, or a chance resemblance between the symbol and the thing symbolized . . . the olive branch has denoted peace; the palm, triumph; and the anchor, faith or hope.
 (Vol. 22, p.
 385)